Course Introduction to Programming

 Figure 10

-Check the box next to Skip this page next time and then Next (this only the first time you create a file so that this window does not show again).
+Check the box next to Skip this page next time and then click Next (only the first time you create a file, to prevent this window from showing again).

 Choose the language in question (in our case, C) and click Next.